Fiberglass Pool Basics: Pros, Cons, and How They’re Made

 How do I find a fiberglass pool manufacturer?

-We recommend you interview multiple manufacturers so you can compare the methods they use, and contact their customer references.
+We recommend you interview multiple manufacturers so that you can compare the methods they use, and contact their customer references.

 If you have trouble finding manufacturers in your area, ask a pool builder/installer with fiberglass pool experience what pools he installs and recommends.
 If possible, ask for (and actually speak with) his customer references to make sure his advice is worth taking.